 Estonia uses an AI-powered matching engine to find suitable jobs for the unemployed.
 Around 72% of candidates who joined new jobs through the AI system were still employed six months later, compared to 58% of those advised by human officials.25

-Many government organizations intensified their digital transformation efforts in response to the needs and external drivers that surfaced or intensified during COVID-19.
+Many government organisations intensified their digital transformation efforts in response to the needs and external drivers that surfaced or intensified during COVID-19.
 Indeed, they’ve found that they have been able to drive more change, faster, than they had thought possible.
 Governments should build on this experience to commit to a faster pace of digital transformation.

 Digital transformation in government is quickly becoming an imperative: Customer expectations for digital and mobile experiences are pushing governments to embrace digital transformation as fully as their constituents and commercial enterprises have.
 Deloitte digital government services can help leaders create a government digital transformation strategy that improves many aspects of public service, including the government customer experience.